It’s an increasingly important retention tool but research shows many businesses are still struggling to meet employees’ expectations

 None of the respondents said their organisation’s talent mobility program exceeded expectations.

-MOVE Guides CEO and founder Brynne Herbert told HR magazine that the sheer number of people involved in moving an employee, makes the process incredibly intricate.
+MOVE Guides CEO and founder Brynne Herbert said that the sheer number of people involved in moving an employee makes the process incredibly intricate.

 “Typically, when a company moves someone, a business unit will send a request for the move and then they’ll contact the talent mobility department to provide the cost estimate,” she said.
 “Then that will need to be approved by the business unit and the finance department.
 Sometimes there will be a recruiter involved, and the local HR business partner will need to be contacted, and after that the employee is authorised to commence their move.”